Chicago Hospital Shooting Leaves Police Officer Critically Wounded, Shooter Dead

 — CBS News (@CBSNews) November 19, 2018

-Four people are in critical condition following the shooting.
-Authorities have asked people to stay away from the hospital while they investigate.
-The ATF has tweeted out that their agents responded to the scene, and they are helping with the investigation.

-The shooting occurred around 3:20 pm local time.
-The wounded police officer is “in critical condition but receiving excellent care,” according to Chicago police spokesperson Anthony Guglielmi, the Chicago Tribune reports.

-James Gray said the shooter was dressed in a black coat and hat and dark pants.
+Witness James Gray said the alleged shooter was dressed in a black coat and hat and dark pants.
 The woman he was speaking to when he started shooting was shot three times in the chest.
 Gray said the pair were walking and talking to each other before the gunman started firing.

 “It was just mass chaos,” Gray said.

-Another witness said he saw the shooter reload twice.
-“He was just shooting like a maniac,” said Hector Avitia.
-Like many others, he was forced to hide inside the hospital while the shooter fired at people seemingly at random.
+Another witness, Hector Avitia, said he saw the shooter reload twice as he was “shooting like a maniac.”
+Like many others, he was forced to hide inside the hospital while the shooter fired at people, seemingly at random.

-On November 8, Business Insider reported that there have been 308 mass shootings in the U.S. — this year.
+On November 8, Business Insider reported that there have been 308 mass shootings in the U.S. this year alone.
 They reported this number after a shooting in Thousand Oaks, California.
-That was 11 days ago as of the writing of this piece.
+That was 11 days ago, as of the writing of this piece.

 Since then, and counting the Chicago shooting on Monday, that number has risen to at least 311.

-As of right now, the identity of the shooter is still unknown.
+As of right now, the identity of the suspected shooter is still unknown.
 However, early reports say that he was a 32-year-old man, according to Vox.
 His motives are not known at this time.
 The identities of the victims, the number of victims and how many people died are all also unknown.